kul-optec/alpaqa/doxygen/sphinx/source/usage/getting-started.rst

 .. testcode::

-    # %% Generate and compile C-code for the objective and constraints using alpaqa
+    # %% Generate and compile C code for the objective and constraints using alpaqa
     from alpaqa import minimize

     problem = (